JoshGibsonUOH/ArchOSC-Lab1/README.md

 ![Image](Pictures/006.png)

-Return to your opened Resource Window and take note of your "Public IP Address" You should then return to your "Remote Desktop Connection" window, enter it there and press connect.
+Return to your opened Resource Window and take note of your "Public IP Address" You should then return to your "Remote Desktop Connection" window, enter it there

+You may also have to set your username here, as RDP will presume you want to use the one you logged in with - you dont!

+To fix this press the "Show Options" button when entering the IP address, which will allow you to specify a username, remove the University one shown in the bar and add the one you created earlier.

+Then press connect to access your VM.

-You will be asked to enter your Username and Password (The ones you created earlier when you made your VM), do this and press continue to get into your VM - you may get a window that asks for if you trust the certificate, you are fine to click yes here as you trust the machine you are connecting to - you created it!
+You will be asked to confirm your Username and enter your Password (The ones you created earlier when you made your VM), if you didn't enter your username manually earlier you can do it here by pressing "more choices" and then "use a different account" and entering the login.

+Do this and press continue to get into your VM - you may get a window that asks for if you trust the certificate, you are fine to click yes here as you trust the machine you are connecting to - you created it!

 Once you have entered these details a new window will open and you should be redirected to a Windows Desktop, If this is the case you have successfully connected to your VM!